stocad/garden-stocad-com/content/learning/2025-03-29/digital-gardening.md

 This raises the question of content rights.
 For the moment, I am adding the CC BY-NC-SA[^3] license to the footer.
 I think this best captures the intent of what I'm doing.

-I'm tempted to launch into a ramble about no-motes, no-kings, but I'll plant those as [[seedlings]] for another time.
+I'm tempted to launch into a ramble about no-motes, no-kings, but I'll plant those as [[greenhouse]] for another time.

 Alright, lets get this up on the internet before I get lost down any other rabbit trails.